dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah i agree maybe maybe we just need a best kind of a best practice for for the large pools you know miners are going to mind are going to see an update
+yes i agree maybe we just
+need a best kind of a best practice for for the large pools you know miners are going to mind are going to see an update